hardwario/docs/chester/catalog-applications/chester-push.md

 Each button is also equipped with an **LED indicator** so the operator can see that the press was recognized.
 Also, the **beep sound** is played from the integrated acoustic buzzer for audible confirmation of the push button press.

-The **CHESTER Push** application integrates a **CHESTER-Z-F** extension module with a rechargeable **Li-Ion** battery and DC/DC power supply (input voltage range of 6 VDC to 26 VDC) that can charge the battery and provide a steady power supply for the application.
+The **CHESTER Push** application integrates a **CHESTER-Z1-F** extension module with a rechargeable **Li-Ion** battery and DC/DC power supply (input voltage range of 6 VDC to 26 VDC) that can charge the battery and provide a steady power supply for the application.
 The reported message also provides information about the external power presence, external DC line voltage, and battery voltage.
 With that extra information, **CHESTER Push** could also be used to monitor power outages.

 **CHESTER Push** also reports temperature and device orientation (using the built-in accelerometer).
 All these values are provided in every message sent from the device.